 Let’s just say this version of WordPress is either going to be a massive success or a huge flop.

-In this post, I am going to cover the major features of WordPress 5.0 and tell you how you should prepare yourself to adjust with the version.
+In this post, I am going to cover the major features of WordPress 5.0 and tell you how you should prepare yourself to adjust to the version.

 When WordPress 5.0 Is Going To Release?